evgeniums/cpp-validator/docs/index.md

     std::string _name;
 };

-// name proeprty is used to access name of a node DRACOSHA_VALIDATOR_PROPERTY(name)
+// name property is used to access name of a node DRACOSHA_VALIDATOR_PROPERTY(name)
 // child_count property is used to get number of the node's children DRACOSHA_VALIDATOR_PROPERTY(child_count)